 The event is usually scheduled to start at 6:30pm for general admission.
-Closing times for this year’s event vary between 1am and 2am.
+Closing times usually vary between 1am and 2am.

-So how busy will HHN 2017 be on ______ night?
+So how busy will Halloween Horror Nights 2017 be on ______ night?

+Since this is the most common question we receive, we want to answer it right away.
 In general, Saturdays are always busy.
-The first two weeks, Wednesdays, and October 31 are always some of the least crowded nights.
+The first two weeks, Wednesdays, October 30-31, and November 3-4 are always some of the least crowded nights.

-Will Diagon Alley be open during HHN 2016 event nights?
+Will Diagon Alley be open during Halloween Horror Nights 2017 event nights?